hkust-nlp/ceval/README.md

   dataset=load_dataset(r"ceval/ceval-exam",name="advanced_mathematics")
   ```

-* After downloading and unzipping the compressed file, use libraries such as Pandas to read it.
+* After downloading from [Onedrive](https://onedrive.live.com/download?cid=19737A21B01C55D4&resid=19737A21B01C55D4!983&authkey=AGch_tVH959ZJiw) and unzipping the compressed file, use libraries such as Pandas to read it.
 For example:

   ```python
   import os